What Does a BCBA Do?

 A BCBA is a therapist with a graduate-level certification through the BACB who assesses, analyzes, and develops interventions for behavior-related challenges.
 BCBAs often work with individuals who have developmental disabilities or behavioral disorders in various settings, including hospitals, educational institutions, government and nonprofit agencies, and private homes.

-BCBAs are highly trained professionals who use evidence-based treatment techniques drawn from applied behavior analysis principles such as positive reinforcement, conditioning, and other behavior modification skills.
+BCBAs are highly trained professionals who use evidence-based treatment techniques derived from applied behavior analysis principles, such as positive reinforcement, conditioning, and other behavior modification skills.
 They identify the factors that trigger or increase unwanted behaviors and help reduce them by modifying their patients’ reactions to the social environment.

 BCBA Specialties